ghassemiN/Book-Now-cinemaximum/readme.md

 # Book Now

- Be the first to book a movie ticket at [cinemaximum](https://www.cinemaximum.com.tr) website.
+ Be the first to book your fav movie ticket from [cinemaximum](https://www.cinemaximum.com.tr) website.
+ This script just let you know you can book a ticket by sending a "Book Now" message to your telegram bot.
+In case you want to select best chairs in theater.

 ## Installation